oisdk/team-software-project/CONTRIBUTING.md

    };
    ```

-2. Lets and constants
+2. Constants

-   If you create a variable that doesn't get mutated, you can use the `let` keyword (rather than `var`) to create it.
+   If you create a variable that doesn't get mutated, you can use the `const` keyword (rather than `var` or `let`) to create it.
 This will make sure that you don't mutate it.
 For instance:

    ```javascript
    function addFourTo(n) {